1198159/ftc_app/README.md

        `adb connect 192.168.43.1:5555` and you should be good to go.
  * Use of this release on any robot controller requires the use of the corresponding new version of the driver station, which can also be found [here](https://www.dropbox.com/sh/p7nhw9ilj7fu32l/AAAJjSq5woVpijobGE-hj_G4a?dl=0).
+ * Note that the Control Hub cannot simultaneously be connected via USB to your PC and to a webcam, as it cannot be a USB host and a slave at the same time.

 **************************************************************************************
 # Release Information